TESLA INVENTED RADIO?

 Tesla finally takes Marconi to court.
 He can't afford powerful lawers and

-patents were prior to Marconi, Marconi had the press behind him.
-Marconi
+Tesla's patents were prior to Marconi, Marconi had the press behind him.

-also had both the US government as well as big business behind him.
-The
+Marconi also had both the US government as well as big business behind

-country wanted point-to-point radio, while the inventor of the spark
+him.
+The country wanted point-to-point radio, while the inventor of the

-transmitter wanted only centralized power broadcast stations.
-Tesla also
+spark transmitter wanted only centralized power broadcast stations.

-wanted to keep control of radio by patenting his work.
-One can imagine
+Tesla also wanted to keep control of radio by patenting his work.
+One can

-that the government and commercial sectors would search for a way to get
+imagine that the government and commercial sectors would search for a way

-such an important invention loose from Tesla's hands by breaking the
+to get such an important invention loose from Tesla's hands by breaking

 suddenly went through in the first place after being rejected.
 Finally,

-Tesla was an unknown in Radio when compared to Marconi, and the judge was
+to the public, Tesla was an unknown in Radio when compared to Marconi, and

 Tesla loses his R&D financing in later decades, while Marconi's